-The Ultimate Guide to Jinja – Things to See, Do, & Where to Stay in Jinja Town
+Jinja City – Things To See, Do, & Where To Stay

-Situated in the Eastern region, Jinja is inclusive of Uganda’s prominent cities.
-It is huge in size and some parts of it lie along the shores of Lake Victoria.
-Jinja consists of multiple tourist attractions, but the source of the Nile is the main draw for most visitors.
+Situated in the Eastern region, Jinja is named amongst Uganda’s prominent cities.
+It is big and some parts of it lie along the shores of Lake Victoria.
+Jinja has multiple tourist attractions, but the source of the Nile is the main draw for most visitors.

-Jinja as a town is composed of free-standing skyscrapers with stunning grandeur, vibrant streets and numerous religious and historical sites.
-The city Centre is mainly dominated by buildings that occupied by shops that vend goods and stores for agricultural products along with the city local market.
+The city Centre is mainly dominated by buildings occupied by shops that vend goods and stores for agricultural products along with the city local market.

 It is a cosmopolitan city and welcomes several locals from different parts of the country.
 There are various tribes, but the biggest percentage is of Basoga tribe.
 You can find other tribes like Baganda, Bagishu, Bateso, Bagwere and more.